Configure and start the failback operation:

 • Click the Next button.

-Configure VM settings.
+Figure 256: Configure VM settings.

-Maximum Delay: During the final stage of failback, VMs running on the remote recovery site are shut down as final bits of data are transferred prior to switching back to the primary site.
+Maximum Delay: During the final stage of failback, VMs running on the remote failover site are shut down as final bits of data are transferred prior to switching back to the primary site.
 Depending upon the amount of remaining data, this process may create some downtime on the VMs.
 The maximum delay function allows a hard limit to be set on allowable downtime introduced by this process.

-3. Recovery VA
+Step: Recovery VA

-• Specify network settings for the Management Network, Host (IO Filter)/RocVA to DRVA Network, and Recovery Network to Object Store.
+• Specify network settings for the Management Network, Host (IOFilter)/RocVA to DRVA Network, and Recovery Network to Object Store.

 • DHCP will be used by default.